tpalko/freshbeats-pi/README.md

   - testable components / single-node mode
   - reference the 12 factor app, haha
 * features
+  DONE:
+  * admin dashboard
+    * see beatplayer(s!), switchboard, devices + status
+    * manage devices
+  * record shop search mode
+  * full playlist CRUD
+  * multiple playlists

+  1/15/21:
+    - player output updates in browser should always replace, scraper appears to always pick up everything
+    - general device_id/playlist_id setting on a new session doesn't work well
+      - device selection doesn't work due to CSRF not set on search or devices pages - playlists works
+      - when selecting a device, the current playlist selection should follow
+      - if no playlist on session, selecting a device doesn't show its playlist
+      - only if a session has no playlist selection should selecting a device set this value?
+  TODO:
+  * better artist/album management, one page for focused view, setting flags, overall context, navigation
+  * better artist/album entry, lookups, duplication management
   * unified search and playback UX
   * unified CLI/UI, central API
     * everything from the UI at the prompt (playback, search, mobile)
     * everything from freshbeats.py in the UI (ingestion)
-  * admin dashboard
-    * see beatplayer(s!), switchboard, devices + status
-    * manage devices
-  * record shop search mode
   * (test this) prevent delete for shopping albums (in DB but not on disk)
   * implement separate 'back' and 'start over' controls
   * snappy UI controls
-  * full playlist CRUD
-  * multiple playlists
   * keyboard controls
   * track log of played songs, so 'previous' actually gets previous
   * tagging